andreisperid/E-TKT/docs/diy/assembly/03_pcb.md

 1. connect the NEMA harness to the stepper motor;
 2. then, connect it to the PCB;
+3. mount the G_pillar in the opposite side of the PCB;
-3. very carefully, place the assembly into a surface.
+4. very carefully, place the assembly into a surface.

 ## result